 La Luna: A “Bite-Size” Lunar Miracle

-As I was pondering a passage in the Qur’ān in which the word “al-Qamar” — the Arabic word for “the Moon” — appeared, I wondered if the word had any other meanings or metaphorical usage.
-When I looked at the (excellent) Quranic Arabic Corpus page, I noticed that it lists a total of 27 occurrences of al-Qamar in the Qur’an.
+I was pondering a passage in the Qur’ān about the moon —“al-Qamar” in Arabic — and wondered if the word had any other meanings or metaphorical usage.
+When I checked the Quranic Arabic Corpus page, I saw that it lists a total of 27 occurrences of al-Qamar in the Qur’an.

 Twenty-seven?”
 I thought to myself.
 “That’s only a few days shorter than the length of the lunar month.”

-You see, this possible association — between 27 occurrences and the 29.5-day-long lunar month — popped up so naturally in my mind because as someone who has been reading the Qur’an since my childhood, it is impossible not to be overpowered by its never-ending wonders and miracles that greet you seemingly every time you open its pages.
+You see, this possible association — between 27 occurrences and the 29.5-days-long lunar month — popped up so naturally in my mind because when you read the Qur’an since your childhood, it is impossible not to become overpowered by its never-ending wonders and miracles that greet you seemingly every time you open its pages.

-Yes, miracles, some of which are so profound and comprehensive that it would take volumes to show them in all their glory; others that are “bite-size,” so to speak — delightful wonders that can potentially be noticed by anyone who reads the Qur’an with an open mind and a sincere heart, and it would increase their faith and warm their heart.
+Yes, miracles… some of which are so profound and comprehensive that it would take volumes to show them in all their glory; others that are “bite-size,” so to speak — delightful wonders that can potentially be noticed by anyone who reads the Qur’an with an open mind and a sincere heart, and it increases their faith and warms their heart.

-So, I had this nagging feeling because the Qur’an never has a near miss.
-Never.
+So, I had this nagging feeling — because the Qur’an never has a near-miss.
 Anytime it dangles a “marvel” or a “sign” in front of us that looks close-but-not-exact, you can be sure that there is a twist that we missed.
 And when we finally figure it out, we realize that the connection is even more perfect and beautiful than we had initially suspected.

 As I was pondering these, I remembered a verse that mentions the “new moon.”
 Because there is a separate word for “crescent” in Arabic — al-Hilāl (الهلال) — this verse was not in the list for al-Qamar I had just looked up.